 This is why most of the high precision printers weigh a lot.
 The reason is simple; increasing the stability of the moving parts of the printer can reduce the vibrations.

 Adding weights in the right places a moving part can remove instabilities found.
 These parts are tightly packed into the printer.

-Hence, if a part is loose this can result in vibration.
-Fastening up the bolts and belts can prevent this problem and replace those that are worn out.
+Hence, if a part is loose, this can result in vibration.
+Fastening up the bolts and belts can prevent this issue and replace those that are worn out.

 One major thing to consider while printing is to place it on a firm table-top.
 Wobbly tables can amplify the suppressed vibrations and feed it back into the printer.

 If speed is too high for your printer to handle; reduce it to avoid vibrations.
 Check if the bearings and other moving parts of the printer are functioning smoothly without any jerks.

 If that is the issue, you need to lubricate these parts.